-Tim comes by this expertise honestly.
+Tim is an expert on external stress in marriage, he comes by this expertise honestly.

 Tim’s wife, Dr. Marianne Cloeren, is a physician who is busy working to protect health care workers from COVID-19.

 Her expertise involves personal protective equipment (PPE) for health care workers on the front lines.
 She develops programs to track exposure so her hospital can identify and control the risk of coronavirus transmission.

 Tim was thinking about how critical stress-reducing conversations were for him and Marianne right now.